OCEAN-98/Incremental-MADDPG-NS-Resource-Mgmt/README.md

 # Inremental_MADDPG_Network_Slicing

+*This work is supported by the UK-funded project REASON under the Future Open Networks Research Challenge sponsored by DSIT.*

-**A Brief description of this repository:** "Multi-access edge computing provides local resources in mobile networks as the essential means for meeting the demands of emerging ultra-reliable low-latency communications.
+**A Brief description of this repository:**

+Multi-access edge computing provides local resources in mobile networks as the essential means for meeting the demands of emerging ultra-reliable low-latency communications.
 At the edge, dynamic computing requests require advanced resource management for adaptive network slicing, including resource allocations, function scaling and load balancing to utilize only the necessary resources in resource-constraint networks.

 Recent solutions are designed for a static number of slices.
 Therefore, the painful process of optimization is required again with any update on the number of slices.
 In addition, these solutions intend to maximize instant rewards, neglecting long-term resource scheduling.
 Unlike these efforts, we propose an algorithmic approach based on multi-agent deep deterministic policy gradient (MADDPG) for optimizing resource management for edge network slicing.
-Our objective is two-fold: (i) maximizing long-term network slicing benefits in terms of delay and energy consumption, and (ii) adapting to slice number changes. "
+Our objective is two-fold: (i) maximizing long-term network slicing benefits in terms of delay and energy consumption, and (ii) adapting to slice number changes.

 **Handbook**